-In pollution fight, China highlights Shandong province's deception
+China blasts 2 provinces for deception in environment fight

 President Xi Jinping said in October that fighting pollution was one of China’s key tasks through 2020.
 Beijing has vowed to reduce air pollution across 28 northern cities this winter.

-Since August-September, more than 10,000 companies in Shandong were fined a total of 100 million yuan ($15.3 million) by inspectors, MEP said.
+In Shandong, more than 10,000 companies in Shandong were fined a total of 100 million yuan ($15.3 million) by inspectors in August-September, the environment ministry said.

-Some 1,268 officials in the eastern province have been held accountable for cases of environmental damage, MEP said in the statement.
+A total of 1,268 officials in the eastern province have been held accountable for cases of environmental damage, the ministry said in the statement, without giving details.

 Shandong ranked 18th among 31 provinces and regions in China’s first “green development” index released on Tuesday, which listed regional governments that promote environmentally friendly development.

-Local officials in Shandong lack awareness of environmental issues, according to the MEP statement.
+Local officials in Shandong lack awareness of environmental issues, according to the ministry statement.

-“Of the 757 issues raised by local officials during discussions with MEP inspectors between 2013 and 2016, only three were related to environmental protection,” MEP said.

-Air quality in Shandong was in a “severe situation” last year, it added.

 The Shandong Environmental Bureau did not immediately respond to a Reuters request for comment.